Meet Our Team!

 Gayle Evans, MA, CCC-SLP Gayle is the Assistive Technology consultant at Van Buren ISD and Allegan AESA.
 She received her bachelor’s degree in Speech, Language Pathology and Audiology from Western Michigan University, her master’s degree in speech language pathology from Western Michigan University, and an Educational Technology Certificate from Michigan State University.
 Gayle has 26 years of experience working in schools including 15 years supporting students in a Center Based Special education building for Speech and Language focusing on AAC and supporting students in local districts with Assistive Technology needs.
 She collaborated with Content Consultants (ELA, Math, Science) for over 10 years to integrate technology into the classroom, ensuring all students have the technology they need to be more successful in their classes.
 Gayle has been an adjunct professor at WMU, teaching an Intro to Speech and Language Pathology course and is currently teaching the online Assistive Technology course for Grand Valley State University.

-Jennifer Korinek, LMSW, SSW Jennifer (Jen) received her bachelors degree in behavioral psychology in 2005 and her masters degree in social work in 2010, both from Western Michigan University.
-In 2011, she completed the necessary requirements to become a trainer for the Statewide Autism Resources and Training (START) project, gaining approval to present all START modules and content.
+Jennifer Korinek, LMSW, SSW Jennifer (Jen) received her bachelors degree in behavioral psychology and her masters degree in social work, both from Western Michigan University.
+She is a fully approved trainer for the Statewide Autism Resources and Training (START) Project and is actively involved in START's Peer to Peer Community of Practice and Online Data System Work Group.
 Jen currently chairs the VBISD Behavior Committee, which focuses on providing training and technical assistance in the completion of Functional Behavior Assessments and Positive Behavior Support Plans, as well as developing resources and supports for other best practices in student behavior.
-She is a highly experienced trainer in the areas of autism, behavior, data collection, and crisis intervention and enjoys helping local district teams develop creative, individualized materials to promote student success.
+She is a highly experienced trainer in the areas of autism, behavior, data collection, crisis intervention, and team development.
+She enjoys developing technical assistance tools and creative, individualized materials to promote student success.

 Karla Vandenberg, LMSW, SSW Karla earned her MSW from Western Michigan University and has been a practicing School Social Worker since 2001.
 Karla has previous experience working in the areas of child welfare, juvenile court and mental health services.
 As a seasoned school social worker, she has created and coordinates a county-wide crisis debriefing team (CISM).
 She has served as an Adjunct Faculty at WMU for the last 7 years, teaching courses in special education law, special education assessment, and evidence-based interventions.
 Karla specializes in adolescent mental health issues and youth transition planning.
 She is a trainer for the Michigan Department of Education in the Michigan Model for Health Curriculum and Eliminating Mental Health Barriers in the Classroom.